Vulcan-Logic/DSC3W4/README.md

 This resulting frame is further sorted and rearranged by the subject and then by activity identifiers.
 The rearranged data frame is further grouped by the subjects and activities.
 Averages of all grouped data (grouped by subject and activity) in each column is calculated by the summarise() function and stored in an output frame of 180 rows (30 subjects x 6 activities each) for a total of 68 columns.
-The output data frame is 180 rows x 68 columns and is presented as a text file with the name of "output.txt"
+The output data frame is 180 rows x 68 columns and is displayed on the screen as well as written into the current directory as a text file with the name of "output.txt"

 ### featureNames.R
 This file contains a subroutine that takes in the complete list of feature names (i.e. column names) that we wish to include in the coutput table/text file and returns a list that is